 CBD hemp flower can be a great and effective alternative to just smoking weed.
 Learn about smokable hemp and more in this guide.

-We take you through the benefits, options, important criteria you should consider when smoking hemp.
+We take you through the benefits, options, and important criteria you should consider this question; Can you smoke hemp?

 In recent years, CBD has become an international sensation.
-Consumers use it to treat chronic pain, anxiety, and insomnia.
+Consumers use it to treat chronic pain, anxiousness and mental worry and apprehension, and insomnia.
 In addition, some people enjoy it recreationally for its relaxing and calming effects.

-If you’re new to the world of Hemp and CBD, you may be wondering: can you smoke hemp the same way you can smoke traditional cannabis?
+If you’re new to the world of hemp and CBD, you may be wondering whether you can smoke hemp.
 The answer is yes.

 CBD-rich hemp flower is an effective alternative to smoking THC-rich cannabis.
 It allows you to enjoy the multitude of benefits of cannabis without the intoxicating effects of THC.